geethaponugoti/fda-adverse-events-pipeline/README.md

 ## Data

-Real FDA adverse event reports pulled live from the [openFDA API](https://open.fda.gov/apis/drug/event/), covering reports received April 2025 through April 2026.
+Real FDA adverse event reports pulled live from the openFDA API.
 Drug names, reactions, patient demographics, and outcomes are all real values as reported to the FDA — nothing here is synthetic.
+The pipeline automatically manages the openFDA API's 25,000 record limit by shifting to the previous year's date range when the current range is exhausted, ensuring continuous data collection.
+Data coverage spans from 2004 to present day.

 ## Monitoring and failure injection